GSCCLIVE/nus-iss-rag-assignment/requirement.md

 ## How to present
 Using jypter books to demostrate step by step action in doing RAG

-- Chroma to breakdown document into chunks in database
+- Using Chroma as the vector database, breakdown document into chunks